 - Expenses for education or schooling

 In order to benefit from tax deductions, you will need to complete an annual tax return.
 Many employees in Germany submit one, even if they are not obliged to, to make sure they are not overpaying tax.

 If you're struggling to visualise how all of this affects your income, a German tax calculator can give you a good idea of how much money you'll actually take home each month.
 To get an idea of how much income tax you will have to pay, you can use this income tax calculator (in German).

 Annual tax return (Steuererklärung)

 At the end of the financial year (which in Germany runs from January to December), you can submit a tax declaration to the Federal Central Tax Office to make sure you have been paying the correct amount of tax.
-On the basis of the figures you and your employer supply, the deductions you claim, and the amount of income tax you have paid in the previous year, the tax office will determine whether you are entitled to a refund.
+On the basis of the figures you and your employer supply, the deductions you claim, and the amount of income tax you have paid in the previous year, the tax office will determine whether you are entitled to a refund (or need to pay more).
 You can complete the forms on paper and submit them to the tax office, or do them using the online tax office system ELSTER (Elektronische Steuererklärung).